Odd Rods

 A related sticker series put out by Donruss in this era was Silly Cycles (66 stickers) with monsters on motorcycles.
 Another series was Fiends and Machines (66 stickers) which had a mix-and-match theme: 33 cards with monsters on top, and 33 with cars on the bottom, allowing the collector to put the 33 monsters on any of the 33 cars.

 In 1980, Topps made a series similar to Odd Rods titled Weird Wheels.

+Acquisition

 In 2006, the Odd Rods trademark and artwork was acquired and the mark registered with the U.S. Trademark Office.
 The official Odd Rods website is now active.

 Odd Rods became the subject of an ownership dispute in 2010.